jeremymiller00/ProjectList/README.md

 ### A/B Testing for Reviewer Connect Service
 Collect and analyze data from two versions of Reviewer Connect peer reviewer recommender to determine which is more effective and monitor continuuous performance.
 * Use java data extraction tool on ec2 to acquire Reviewer Connect data.
-* Performe Bayesian A/B testing by modeling selection rate as a binomial distribution.
+* Perform Bayesian A/B testing by modeling selection rate as a binomial distribution.
-* Confirme results of Bayesian A/B testing with traditional Frequentist Hypothesis test.
+* Confirm results of Bayesian A/B testing with traditional Frequentist Hypothesis test.
 * Write and deliver reports to stakeholders with test results and plain text description.

 ### Data Reporting Pipeline for Peer Reviewer Recommendation System